-- num\elements number of elements to be read on this receive operation can vary from call to call which again, facilitates data shaping - num\elements\valid number of read elements that are valid in the case of data shaping or flushing this can be less than the requested number of bytes read if the eom and/or flush comes at some residual number of elements that does not fill out an entire request (see section 5.8.4.3.4). - data a user supplied target bit vector to which the requested num\elements will be deposited - eom a flag that can serve as an end-of-message marker on a variably sized message transmitted as a sequence of transactions - The data and eom arguments always have an output direction when receiving from a pipe.
+- num_elements number of elements to be read on this receive operation can vary from call to call which again, facilitates data shaping - num_elements_valid number of read elements that are valid in the case of data shaping or flushing this can be less than the requested number of bytes read if the eom and/or flush comes at some residual number of elements that does not fill out an entire request (see section 5.8.4.3.4). - data a user supplied target bit vector to which the requested num elements will be deposited - eom a flag that can serve as an end-of-message marker on a variably sized message transmitted as a sequence of transactions - The data and eom arguments always have an output direction when receiving from a pipe.

-On the C side endpoint of an input pipe, the blocking send function provided by the infrastructure is declared as follows:
+On the C side endpoint of an input pipe, two blocking send functions that differ only in the data type used to represent the pipe payload are provided by the infrastructure.
+The blocking send function that accepts an svBitVecVal array is declared as follows: